Keeping Seniors Safe

 - All staff have completed COVID-19 Infection control training through Department of Health, and each location has been recognised as a COVID-SAFE location

-- Masks wearing is now optional by volunteers and staff to avoid transmission (mandatory when social distancing cannot occur), and increase use of hand sanitizing gel in-between each home they visit.
+- Masks wearing is now COMPULSORY by ALL volunteers and staff to avoid transmission, and increase use of hand sanitizing gel in-between each home they visit.

 - Branches remain close to general public, and branches capped with max of 8 people inside at any one time